tmenier/flurl-site/content/docs/fluent-url.md

 ## Fluent URL Building

 Flurl was born as a modest URL builder.
-It is still available as a [stand-alone package](https://www.nuget.org/packages/Flurl), although most of the capabilities described on this site require [Flurl.Http](https://www.nuget.org/packages/Flurl.Http).
+While most of the capabilities described on this site require [Flurl.Http](https://www.nuget.org/packages/Flurl.Http), the builder is still available as a [stand-alone package](https://www.nuget.org/packages/Flurl) if it's all you need.

 Here's the builder in action: